Blog > Category > Posted: 2022-Jun-28, Updated: 2023-May-10

 If there was such thing as a perfect spacer it would:

-The primary function of a seal between multiple glass panes and a spacer is to reduce water vapour and gas permeability in the edge-of-glass.
-However, over time most gas-filled windows will leak as much as 1% of its gas per year depending on the spacer seal, the quality of the window, the quality of the installation, air pressure, humidity, the amount of sun exposure, and the extremity of climate in which the window is exposed to.
+The primary function of a seal between multiple glass panes and a spacer is to reduce water vapour and gas permeability on the edge of the glass.
+However, over time most gas-filled windows will leak as much as 1% of their gas per year depending on the spacer seal, the quality of the window, the quality of the installation, air pressure, humidity, the amount of sun exposure, and the extremity of climate in which the window is exposed to.

 For an IGU to have a long service life the integrity of a seal is essential:

 Synthetic rubbers, typically polyisobutylene (PIB), are used as a primary seal.
-However, it’s strength decreases as temperature increases thus affecting the structural integrity of the glass unit.
-So a secondary sealant such as polyurethane, silicon, polysulphide, hot-melt butyl or epoxy-based sealants are widely used.
+However, its strength decreases as temperature increases thus affecting the structural integrity of the glass unit.
+So secondary sealants such as polyurethane, silicon, polysulphide, hot-melt butyl or epoxy-based sealants are widely used.